Check out our new audio content!

 Some Autistic individuals often have sensory sensitivities – for example, they might like feeling or touching particular surfaces or objects.
 They might get upset if they are not allowed to handle them.
 Conversely, they may dislike certain clothes against their skin, which may cause discomfort or pain.
 They may get upset when they have a sensory overload if too much is happening around them; it’s too bright or noisy.

 You could say that for them, it is like ‘being a cat in a room filled with barking dogs!’

 You may have heard talk of high and low functioning Autism and may wonder what that means.
 Autism Spectrum Disorder (ASD) works on a spectrum – a scale between two extreme points, meaning that individuals with ASD will vary dramatically.

-Some children and adults with Autism have the ability to navigate the world with little assistance.
+Some children and adults with Autism can navigate the world with little assistance.
 These are the people who can attend ‘normal’ mainstream schools/universities, maintain jobs, live independently, have relationships, communicate verbally, and have only mild challenges compared to others on the spectrum.